python-pillow/Pillow/README.rst

 Porting
 -------

-Pillow is a functional dropin for the Python Imaging Library.
+Pillow is a functional drop-in for the Python Imaging Library.
 To run under Pillow, existing code needs to be modified to import the Imaging modules from the PIL namespace instead of the global namespace.

 Change::